SRI-CSL/descert-example/README.md

 ## (Optional) Customizing `Randoop` plugin's behavior

-You can custimize the plugin's behavior by updating any of its properties/settings in its `runRandoop` extension object in the project's `build.gradle` file:
+You can customize the plugin's behavior by updating any of its properties/settings in its `runRandoop` extension object in the project's `build.gradle` file:

 ```groovy
 runRandoop {